Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_virtual_network_id"></a> [virtual\_network\_id](#input\_virtual\_network\_id)

-Description: The ID of the virtual network where the Azure Bastion Host is deployed.
+Description: The ID of the virtual the Developer SKU Bastion hosts is attached to.
+Required for the Developer SKU Only.

 Type: `string`